Escrow: Real estate

 In the US, escrow payment is a common term referring to the portion of a mortgage payment that is designated to pay for real property taxes and hazard insurance.
 It is an amount "over and above" the principal and interest portion of a mortgage payment.
 Since the escrow payment is used to pay taxes and insurance, it is referred to as "T&I", while the mortgage payment consisting of principal and interest is called "P&I".
-The sum total of all elements is then referred to as "PITI", for "Principal, Interest, Tax, and Insurance".
+The total of all elements is then referred to as "PITI", for "Principal, Interest, Tax, and Insurance".
 Some mortgage companies require customers to maintain an escrow account that pays the property taxes and hazard insurance.
 Others offer it as an option for customers.
 Some types of loans, most notably Federal Housing Administration (FHA) loans, require the lender to maintain an escrow account for the life of the loan.

 Even with a fixed interest rate, monthly mortgage payments may change over the life of the loan due to changes in property taxes and insurance premiums.
 For instance, if a hazard insurance premium increases by $120 per year, the escrow payment will need to increase by $10 per month to account for this difference (in addition to collection for the resulting escrow shortage when the mortgage company paid $120 more for the hazard insurance premium than what was anticipated).
-By RESPA guidelines the escrow payment must be recomputed at least once every 12 months to account for increases in property taxes or insurance.
+By RESPA guidelines, the escrow payment must be recomputed at least once every 12 months to account for increases in property taxes or insurance.
 This is called an escrow analysis.

 The escrow payment used to pay taxes and insurance is a long-term escrow account that may last for years or for the life of the loan.
 Escrow can also refer to a shorter-term account used to facilitate the closing of a real estate transaction.
 In this type of escrow, the escrow company holds all documents and money related to closing the transaction, rather than having the buyer and the seller deal directly with each other.
 When and if the transaction is ready to close, the escrow company distributes all funds and documents to their rightful recipients, and records the deed with the appropriate authorities.

-Courts sometimes act as stakeholders, holding property while litigation between the possible owners resolves the issue in which one is entitled to the property.
+Courts sometimes act as stakeholders, holding property while litigation between the possible owners resolves the issue of who is entitled to the property.